Literature Ireland

 Anne Barrington, Diplomat

-Anne Barrington was Ambassador of Ireland to Japan from 2014 to 2018 until her retirement.
-In 2018, she was appointed by the government as Special Envoy for Ireland’s United Nations Security Council Campaign 2021–22.
-She served as Joint Secretary in the North South Ministerial Council in Armagh, Northern Ireland, was Ambassador to Tanzania, served at Ireland’s Permanent Mission to the UN in New York and in Ireland’s Embassy in Washington DC.
+Anne Barrington was Ambassador of Ireland to Japan from 2014 until her retirement in 2018.
+She was appointed by the Irish government in 2018 as Special Envoy for Ireland’s United Nations Security Council Campaign 2021–22.
+She served as Joint Secretary in the North South Ministerial Council in Armagh, Northern Ireland, was Ambassador to Tanzania, and served at Ireland’s Permanent Mission to the UN in New York and in Ireland’s Embassy in Washington, DC.
 When in Dublin, her positions included Director General Europe Division and Director of the National Forum on Europe.
 She also worked for three years in the Department of the Taoiseach on European Union affairs.

 Anne Barrington joined the board of Literature Ireland on 4 October 2019.